Chapter 4 Download Chapter

 What Are Progestin-Only Injectables?

 - The injectable contraceptives depot medroxyprogesterone acetate (DMPA) and norethisterone enanthate (NET-EN) each contain a progestin like the natural hormone progesterone in a woman’s body.
-(In contrast, monthly injectables contain both estrogen and progestin.
-See Monthly Injectables.)
+(In contrast, combined injectable contraceptives contain both estrogen and progestin and must be given monthly, see Chapter 5 – Monthly Injectables.)

-- Do not contain estrogen, and so can be used throughout breastfeeding, starting 6 weeks after giving birth, and by women who cannot use methods with estrogen.
+- They do not contain estrogen, and so can be used throughout breastfeeding, starting 6 weeks after giving birth, and by women who cannot use methods containing estrogen.

-- DMPA, the most widely used progestin-only injectable, is also known in its intramuscular form as “the shot,” “the jab,” the injection, Depo, Depo-Provera, and Petogen.
-The subcutaneous version in the Uniject injection system is currently marketed under the name Sayana Press and in prefilled single-dose disposable hypodermic syringes as depo-subQ provera 104.
+- DMPA, the most widely used progestin-only injectable, is also known in its intramuscular form as “the shot”, “the jab”, the injection, Depo, Depo-Provera, and Petogen.
+The subcutaneous version (DMPA-SC) comes in two forms: the Uniject injection system currently marketed under the name Sayana Press; and the prefilled single-dose disposable hypodermic syringes marketed as Depo-SubQ Provera 104.
+The Uniject system allows DMPA-SC to be easily self-injected by clients who wish to do so.

-- NET-EN is also known as norethindrone enanthate, Noristerat, Norigest,and Syngestal.
-(See Comparing Injectables for differences between DMPA and NET-EN.)
+- NET-EN is also known as Noristerat, Norigest, and Syngestal.
+(See the job aid Comparing Injectables for differences between DMPA and NET-EN.)

-- Work primarily by preventing the release of eggs from the ovaries (ovulation).
+- Progestin-only injectables work primarily by preventing the release of eggs from the ovaries (ovulation).